- You do not have any products in your shopping cart yet.

 - Dry winter air: Draws out moisture and causes the wood to shrink.

 The wood used for our tables has been carefully dried and seasoned.
-Usually, nothing will happen, but the above-mentioned conditions can cause problems.
+Usually, nothing will happen, but the above-mentioned circumstances can still cause problems.

 Why are such damages not covered by warranty?

-Such damages do not result from a product defect but from environmental influences that we as manufacturers or retailers cannot control.
+Such damages do not result from a product defect, but from environmental influences that we as manufacturer or retailer cannot control.
 The wood simply reacts naturally to unnatural conditions.

 Therefore, cracks caused by incorrect indoor climate, heat, dryness, or extreme location conditions are not considered warranty cases.